 On P199L46: Remove “with BCC encoding”.
 Delete text from P199L57 till the L63.

 In an HE SU PPDU transmission, the transmitter first computes the number of excess bits in the last OFDM symbol(s).
-Specifically, for HE SU PPDU with BCC encoding, the number of excess bits is calculated based on Equation (26-66).
+Specifically, for HE SU PPDU, the number of excess bits is calculated based on Equation (26-66).